 Not far past Pointe du Millier, and eighteen kilometres (11.3 miles) since leaving Douarnenez, you’ll reach the beach at Pors Péron.
-Walk a short distance inland and you’ll find accommodation for the night at Les Falaises du Cap Sizun (capacity two people only) or campsites, cabins and luxury tent accommodation at Camping Pors Péron.
+Walk a short distance inland and you’ll find campsites, cabins and luxury tent accommodation at Camping Pors Péron.
 (During July and August, these have a minimum booking period of one week, but nightly rentals are available during the low season.)

 From Pors Péron the path hugs the coast, wriggling around many inlets and small bays.
 It’s not hard to imagine smugglers sheltering in these tiny coves around Pointe de Kastel Koz.

 Heading west towards Pointe de Luguénez where the lush summer grasses provide the perfect spot for a picnic lunch.

 At Grand Crom, a program to re-establish the grasses and groundcover seems to be working well!

 The hamlet of Penharn, located a short distance inland from Pointe de Penharn, and is almost seventeen kilometres (ten miles) from Pors Péron.
 There are two chambre d’hôtes—Roz-Vein and La Ferme des Pecheurs—located near here, giving you the choice of stopping for the night or pushing on to Baie des Trépassés.